How to delete messages on Mac

 • Forever

 Decluttering surely takes some time, but there is no going back once you’ve adopted digital minimalism.
-And whether your target is minimalism or privacy, I hope you found a suitable way to delete messages on Mac.
+Whether your target is minimalism or privacy, I hope you found a suitable way to delete messages on Mac.

 A self-professed Geek who loves to explore all things Apple.
 I thoroughly enjoy discovering new hacks, troubleshooting issues, and finding and reviewing the best products and apps currently available.
 My expertise also includes curating opinionated and honest editorials.
 If not this, you might find me surfing the web or listening to audiobooks.